Aliases for CREM Gene

 GeneCards Summary for CREM Gene

 CREM (CAMP Responsive Element Modulator) is a Protein Coding gene.
-Diseases associated with CREM include Female Stress Incontinence and Type 1 Diabetes Mellitus 10.
-Among its related pathways are Transcription_CREM signaling in testis and Aldosterone synthesis and secretion.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and core promoter sequence-specific DNA binding.
+Diseases associated with CREM include Oligoarticular Juvenile Idiopathic Arthritis and Female Stress Incontinence.
+Among its related pathways are Activation of cAMP-Dependent PKA and Selenium Metabolism and Selenoproteins.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and core promoter sequence-specific DNA binding.
 An important paralog of this gene is CREB1.

 Transcriptional regulator that binds the cAMP response element (CRE), a sequence present in many viral and cellular promoters.
 Isoforms are either transcriptional activators or repressors.
 Plays a role in spermatogenesis and is involved in spermatid maturation (PubMed:10373550).